aspose-html-cloud/aspose-html-cloud-dotnet/docs/TemplateMergeApi.md

 <a name="GetMergeHtmlTemplate"></a>
 #**GetMergeHtmlTemplate**
->Stream GetMergeHtmlTemplate(templateName, dataPath, options, folder, storage)
+> AsposeStreamResponse GetMergeHtmlTemplate(templateName, dataPath, options, folder, storage)

 Populate HTML document template with data located as a file in the storage.